 Salt, to taste, we add 1 to 1 ½ teaspoons

-Heat one tablespoon of oil in a large pot (like a Dutch oven).
+1Brown the meat: Heat one tablespoon of oil in a large pot (like a Dutch oven) over medium-high heat.
 Add the ground meat and flatten it down into the oil.
 Wait a minute or two, or until the underside of the beef has browned, and then use a wooden spoon to break the meat apart into smaller crumbles.
 Cook, occasionally stirring, until the meat is well browned, about 7 minutes.

-Add the onions, and cook, occasionally stirring, until they begin to sweat and soften, about 3 minutes.
+2Cook the onions: Stir in the onions, and cook, stirring occasionally, until they begin to sweat and soften, about 3 minutes.

-Stir in the garlic, tomato paste, chili powder, ancho chili powder, cumin, oregano, cayenne (or chipotle powder), and 1/2 teaspoon of fine sea salt.
-Cook for one minute.
+3Add the garlic, tomato paste, and spices: Reduce to medium heat and stir in the garlic, tomato paste, chili powder, ancho chili powder, cumin, oregano, cayenne (or chipotle powder), and 1/2 teaspoon of fine sea salt.
+Cook for 1 minute, stirring constantly, until fragrant.

-Pour in the tomatoes and 1 ½ cups of stock.
-Use a wooden spoon to scrape the bottom of the pot to lift any bits of onion or meat that’s stuck.
-Bring the chili to a boil, reduce the heat to a simmer, and then cook, partially covered, for 15 minutes.
+4Add the tomatoes and broth: Pour in the tomatoes and 1 ½ cups of broth.
+Use a wooden spoon to scrape the bottom of the pot to lift any bits of onion or meat that are stuck.
+Bring the chili to a boil, then reduce the heat to a simmer and cook, partially covered, for 15 minutes.
 If you notice the chili is dry, turn the heat down a little and add an extra 1/2 cup of stock.